Wall Street drifts as it hits a lull following its big rally

-NEW YORK — (AP) — U.S. stocks are drifting on Wednesday as Wall Street takes a pause from what seemed like a relentless rally.
+NEW YORK — (AP) — U.S. stock indexes are drifting on Wednesday as Wall Street takes a pause from what seemed like a relentless rally.

-The S&P 500 edged up by 0.1% in early trading, coming off its first loss in four days.
-The Dow Jones Industrial Average was up 152 points, or 0.3%, as of 9:35 a.m.
-Eastern time, and the Nasdaq composite was 0.1% higher.
+The S&P 500 was virtually unchanged in morning trading, coming off its first loss in four days.
+The Dow Jones Industrial Average was up 45 points, or 0.1%, as of 10:30 a.m.
+Eastern time, and the Nasdaq composite was basically flat.
 All three are near their all-time highs, which were set on Monday.

-The U.S. stock market has been on a blistering run since hitting a low in April, fueled by hopes that President Donald Trump's tariffs won't derail global trade and that the Federal Reserve will cut interest rates several times to boost the U.S. economy.
+It's a slowdown following the blistering run for the U.S. stock market since it hit a low in April, fueled by hopes that President Donald Trump's tariffs won't derail global trade and that the Federal Reserve will cut interest rates several times to boost the U.S. economy.
 The big rally, though, has raised concerns that stock prices have shot too high and become too expensive, particularly if the Fed does not deliver as many cuts to rates as traders expect.

-Moves on Wall Street Wednesday were again modest, and the market is in a relative lull with few reports on the economy or on corporate profits to drive trading.

-Cintas fell 1.8% despite reporting slightly better profit and revenue for the latest quarter than analysts expected.
-The company provides work uniforms, restroom supplies and other products to its customers.
+Demonstrating the weight of high expectations, Micron Technology's stock fell 1.8% even though it reported a better profit and revenue for the latest quarter than analysts expected.
+The maker of computer memory also gave a forecast for profit in the current quarter that blew past analysts' expectations.

+Typically, such a performance would send a stock higher.
+But Micron’s stock came into the day with an atypical, stunning gain of 97.7% for the year so far.

+Freeport-McMoRan sank 10.6% for one of the market's larger losses after the miner said it expects sales of copper to be 4% lower in the third quarter than it had earlier forecast.
+It also said sales of gold will likely be roughly 6% lower than earlier expected.

-Lithium Americas soared 87.6% following reports that the U.S. government is considering taking an ownership stake in the Canadian company that’s developing a lithium project in Nevada with General Motors.
+On the winning side of Wall Street was Lithium Americas.
+It soared 91.5% following reports that the U.S. government is considering taking an ownership stake in the Canadian company, which is developing a lithium project in Nevada with General Motors.

 Under Trump, the U.S. government has already taken a 10% ownership stake in Intel, the struggling computer chip company.